Web Apps with Cherokee and PHP-FastCGI on Ubuntu 10.04 LTS (Lucid)

 This tutorial explains how to configure Cherokee to serve dynamic content with PHP via FastCGI on Ubuntu 10.04 LTS (Lucid).
 Please make sure you are logged into your Linode as root via SSH.

 This document assumes that you already have a working and up to date Ubuntu 10.04 system.
-If you have not followed our getting started guide, it is recommended that you do so prior to following these instructions.
+If you have not followed our Setting Up and Securing a Compute Instance guide, it is recommended that you do so prior to following these instructions.

 Make sure your repositories and packages are up to date by issuing the following commands: